aclaf/flagrant/docs/explanation/architecture.md

 ### Parser

 **O(n) single-pass complexity**: The parser makes exactly one left-to-right pass through the argument vector.
 Each argument is examined once, classified, and either consumed as a value or added to the result.
-No backtracking or re-parsing occurs, so complexity is strictly O(n) where n is the number of arguments.
+There is no backtracking or re-parsing, so complexity is strictly O(n) where n is the number of arguments.

 **No backtracking**: Once a token is classified and consumed, the parser never revisits it.
 This eliminates worst-case exponential behavior that can occur in backtracking parsers with ambiguous grammars.